-If you can't have a meter installed for any reason, your water company may put you on a cheaper tariff - if you live alone, for example.
+If you can't have a meter installed for any reason, your water company may put you on a cheaper tariff.

 If you're on a low income, you may qualify for a special rate, called a social tariff.
 If you're on meanstested benefits and need to use a lot of water because of a medical condition, you may also be able to apply for the WaterSure scheme.
 Contact your supplier to see if they offer these reductions and for more information.